gis-ops/tutorials/valhalla/Valhalla_configure_use_local.md

   }
 }
 ```
-If you get a `response` looking like this:
+In case you get a `response` looking like this:
 ```json
 {
 "error_code": 171,